Brianna R eagan Creates

-It starts at $850 and goes up from there depending on the company.
+It starts at $850 and goes up from there depending on the full scope of the project.
 A quote for rebranding a large corporation with a 50+ year history will be different than designing a logo for a new brick-and-mortar shop.
 There are some things I need to know before I can send a proposal, including scope and desired deliverables.
 To start the conversation, send me an email telling me about your business, where you want to take it, and how you’d like me to help, and we'll jump on a call or set up a meeting to dive in deep.

 How long will designing my logo take?

 Let’s Work Together: 5 Things to Keep in Mind

 Every company needs a logo.
 It’s a symbol that helps customers identify and remember what they do.
 A logo is your company's first language; it is a symbol that will successfully communicate, engage with, and retain your audience effectively.

 While anyone can truthfully design a logo, if it performs well is another thing entirely.
 A company mark should be enviable, it should be simple, relevant, unique, and timeless.

 Let's make it simple:

 The simplest solution is often the most effective.
 Simplicity makes a design more versatile.
 A minimalist approach enables your logo to be used across a wide range of media, from something as small as a website favicon to larger-than life billboards.

 Simplicity also makes your design easier to recognize, allowing it a greater chance of enduring.
 Think of the logos that are the most recognizable – Apple, Starbucks, Nike, Target – see how simple they are?